|RECOMMENDED PROCEDURES FOR REQUESTING A PERMIT TO CARRY OUT RESEARCH IN TURKEY

 LIBRARY and ARCHIVE PERMITS: For library or archive research with tenures of less than three months, most foreign scholars may enter Turkey on a tourist visa and

-advance of their arrival.
-Scholars wishing to carry out research in Turkey for terms longer than three months should apply for the research permit and in addition secure a research visa prior to entering Turkey.
+Scholars wishing to carry out research in Turkey for terms longer than three months should apply for the research permit from the institution, and in addition secure a research visa through the Consulate prior to entering Turkey, and a residence permit from local authorities within 30 days of arrival.
 Non-U.S. researchers should consult the Turkish

 Consulate for specific procedures.